-Clinical trials are very expensive, time-consuming, and difficult to design and implement.
+Clinical trials are very expensive, time-consuming, and difficult to design, initiate and implement.

-Human clinical trials are very expensive and difficult to design and implement, in part because they are subject to rigorous regulatory requirements.
-The clinical trial process itself is also time-consuming and results are inherently uncertain.
+Human clinical trials are very expensive and difficult to design, initiate and implement, in part because they are subject to rigorous regulatory requirements.
+The clinical trial start up and process itself is also time-consuming and results are inherently uncertain.
 We estimate that clinical trials of our product candidates will take at least several years to complete.
-Furthermore, failure can occur at any stage of the trials, and we could encounter problems that cause us to abandon or repeat clinical trials.
+Furthermore, failure can occur at any stage of the trials, and we could encounter problems that cause us to delay the start of, abandon or repeat clinical trials.
 The commencement and completion of clinical trials may be delayed by several factors, including: